-\item \textit{Causal discovery.} Xian~\textit{et al.}~\cite{xian2019reinforcement} proposed to make use of a knowledge graph for an explainable recommendation.
-Actually, the paths in the knowledge graph are widely-used for generating explanations.
-For example, the reason for purchasing AirPods may be that the user has purchased an iPhone before, and iPhone and AirPods are reachable in the knowledge graph via the relation \textit{has\_brand} and the node \textit{Apple Brand}.
-Based on the knowledge graph and users' interaction history, the authors proposed to extract causal relations by reinforcement learning.
-Specifically, the policy function of reinforcement learning is optimized to explicitly select items via paths of knowledge graph, ensuring accuracy and explanation.
+\item \textit{Causal discovery.} Xian~\textit{et al.}~\cite{xian2019reinforcement} proposed to make use of a knowledge graph for explainable recommendation, and the paths in the knowledge graph can be used for generating explanations.
+For example, the reason for purchasing AirPods may be that the user has purchased an iPhone before, and iPhone and AirPods are reachable in the knowledge graph via relation \textit{has\_brand} and node \textit{Apple Brand}.
+Based on the knowledge graph and users' interaction history, the authors~\cite{xian2019reinforcement} proposed to extract causal relations by a reinforcement learning method.
+Specifically, the policy function of reinforcement learning is optimized to explicitly select items via paths in knowledge graph, ensuring high performance of both accuracy and explanation.
 Tran~\textit{et al.}~\cite{tran2021recommending} approached the problem of explanable job-skill recommendation.
 Specifically, it is essential to know which skill to learn to meet the requirements of the job.
 The authors first proposed causal-discovery methods based on different features with the employment-status label.
-Then a counterfactual reasoning method that finds the most important feature, of which the modification can lead to employment, was proposed.
-Therefore, the explanations of employment are the found feature. \end{itemize}
+Then the authors proposed a counterfactual reasoning method that finds the most important feature, of which the modification can lead to employment, which served as the explanations. \end{itemize}